hlascelles/karina_personal_website/_posts/kitchen/2016-01-03-broccolini-bean-mash.md

 * Meanwhile, place chilli flakes and chilli powder into a small glass jar.
 Pour the hot oil into the jar, the chilli flakes will sizzle.
 * Use a garlic press to add garlic cloves into the jar of still hot oil.
 * Steam the broccolini.
 * Meanwhile, warm up the beans in the microwave.
 Add salt and 20g of lemon juice.
 Handblender into a mash.
-Taste and adjust salt and acidity.
+Taste and adjust salt and acidity (lemon juice).
 * Serve bean mash topped with steamed broccolini and drizzled with chilli oil from the jar.